With Halloween stretching the month of October, you might find yourself looking for a spooky show to add to your rotation.

 Just be sure to leave the night light on… you know, to scare away any bad spirits or witches.

-Nancy Drew – 2 Season, Season 3 premieres on October 15 (The CW)
+Nancy Drew – (The CW)

 When it comes to TV mysteries, no one does it better than Nancy Drew.
 The writers deliver compelling mysteries with unexpected twists while maintaining the integrity of the plot and developing well-rounded, relatable, and likable characters in the process.
 And the cheap thrills aren’t so bad either.

 Chilling Adventures of Sabrina – 4 Seasons (Netflix)